uvaai/ml1/20 week2/10 Elements of AI/content.md

 Read the material in these three chapters and complete the corresponding exercises.
-For the last exercise (exercise 25 in chapter 6.3), you'll also need to submit your answer as part of your writing assignment this week, so should save that answer separately in a text file.
+For the last exercise (exercise 25 in chapter 6.3), you'll also need to submit your answer as part of your writing assignment this week, so you should save that answer separately in a text file.

 ### Assignment